vmware/vmware-aria-operations-integration-sdk/docs/references/config.md

 ### `suite_api_hostname` (string)

 The suite API host name used for this connection.
-If no none is specified, the value should be null
+If there isn't one, the values should be 'null'.

 ??? example
     ```json